vapor/fluent-kit/.github/contributing.md

 ## Feature Requests

-Please read these guideliens before submitting a feature request to FluentKit.
+Please read these guidelines before submitting a feature request to FluentKit.
 Due to the large volume of issues we receive, feature requests that do not follow these guidelines will be closed.

 ### Do: